 Julie Vaughn, global business development director, explained that polymeric chemistry represents a significant growth opportunity for Emerald.

 “We work closely with our customers and partners and also scrutinize industry trends and regulatory changes.
-This allows us to identify major challenges and future needs, then develop solutions such as VITROFLEX B that address them,” Vaughn said.
+This allows us to identify major challenges and future needs, then develop solutions such as Kalama VITROFLEX B that address them,” Vaughn said.
 “Polymerics are a new and exciting technology for us, and the platform will serve as a springboard to new applications and technologies in high-opportunity areas, such as vinyl, adhesives, sealants, coatings and films.”

-Polysulfide sealants are widely used in construction and transportation applications, especially insulated glass window seals.
+Polysulphide sealants are widely used in construction and transportation applications, especially insulated glass window seals.
 They provide the best overall balance of performance and value in these applications compared to other sealant chemistries, including excellent elasticity, adhesion, solvent resistance and weathering resistance.

-Conventional plasticizers used in polysulfide sealant applications, such as benzyl phthalates and certain chlorinated paraffins, are increasingly subject to regulatory pressure and restrictions.
+Conventional plasticisers used in polysulphide sealant applications, such as benzyl phthalates and certain chlorinated paraffins, are increasingly subject to regulatory pressure and restrictions.
 Specifically, the chlorinated paraffins are classified according to their chain length, with more concern in the low- and medium-length categories and less concern in high-length categories.
 Short-chain chlorinated paraffins have been classified as probable human carcinogens and as PBTs (chemicals that are persistent, bioaccumulative and have toxicity to the environment and/or to humans).
 Medium-chain-length varieties are under scrutiny in a number of countries due to concerns over potential bio-accumulation in adipose tissue and persistence in the environment.

-VITROFLEX B is expected to be a more environmentally friendly, safer, REACh-compliant alternative to chlorinated paraffins.
+Kalama VITROFLEX B is expected to be a more environmentally friendly, safer, REACh-compliant alternative to chlorinated paraffins.
 It also enhances many critical performance characteristics, achieving faster hardness development, improved lap shear strength and excellent flexibility, adhesion and elongation.
 It is non-settling due to its high viscosity stabilization and provides superior compatibility for greater formulation stability over time.

 Emerald is a leading global producer of benzoic acid, benzaldehyde and related chemistries, as well as a key producer of antioxidants and accelerators.
-In addition to its new VITROFLEX brand, Emerald’s portfolio also includes K-FLEX® non-phthalate plasticizers and low-VOC coalescents; Kalama® flavor and fragrance ingredients; Kalama® and Purox® benzoates, food-grade antimicrobials and intermediates; Good-Rite® antioxidants and intermediates and Cure-Rite® accelerators.
+In addition to its new Kalama VITROFLEX brand, Emerald’s portfolio also includes K-FLEX® non-phthalate plasticisers and low-VOC coalescents; Kalama® flavor and fragrance ingredients; Kalama® and Purox® benzoates, food-grade antimicrobials and intermediates; Good-Rite® antioxidants and intermediates and Cure-Rite® accelerators.
 Emerald has manufacturing facilities in the U.S. and Europe and a worldwide sales and distribution network.